-We begin our discussion of the relationship between structure and bonding in covalent compounds by describing the interaction between two identical neutral atoms—for example, the H2 molecule, which contains a purely covalent bond.
-Each hydrogen atom in H2 contains one electron and one proton, with the electron attracted to the proton by electrostatic forces.
-As the two hydrogen atoms are brought together, additional interactions must be considered (Figure (PageIndex1)):The electrons in the two atoms repel each other because they have the same charge ( The electrons in the two atoms repel each other because they have the same charge (E > 0).
+We start our discussion of the relationship between structure and also bonding in covalent compounds by describing the interaction in between two identical neutral atoms—for example, the H2 molecule, which includes a completely covalent bond.
+Every hydrogen atom in H2 contains one electron and also one proton, with the electron attractive to the proton through electrostatic forces.
+As the two hydrogen atoms are carried together, extr interactions should be considered (Figure \(\PageIndex1\)):The electron in the 2 atoms repel every other because they have actually the exact same charge ( The electron in the two atoms repel every other due to the fact that they have actually the same charge (E > 0).

 You are watching: According to lewis theory, which species is most stable?

-Using Lewis Dot Symbols to Describe Covalent Bonding
+Using Lewis Dot symbols to describe Covalent Bonding

 See more: United States Congressional Joint Committee On The Conduct Of The War